Copilot-Language/copilot-language.github.io/home.md

 Among others, Copilot has been used at the Safety Critical Avionics Systems Branch of NASA Langley Research Center for monitoring test flights of drones.

-This release removes deprecated definitions, provides support for GHC 9.4 and What4 1.4, and includes a much improved README.
+This is a maintenance release that removes deprecated definitions.
 The new release has been published on hackage, as well as github.

 This release also continues to use our new software engineering process designed to meet the requirements to obtain NASA's Class D software